-In the second cage, a male with pitch-black hair sat unconcerned by anything but delicately nursing his many fresh wounds, deliberately ignoring the lioness' communicative glares which she would send him from time to time.
+In the second cage, a male with pitch-black hair sat unconcerned with anything, only delicately nursing his many fresh wounds, deliberately ignoring the lioness' communicative glares which she would send him from time to time.

 It's hard to say how much more time was Laila forced to hold her tongue.
 It might have been ten minutes or even a whole hour.
 But that did not matter- what was important was that Mufasa, formerly treated with the strongest kind of sedatives, finally came to his senses.

 His two fellow prisoners found that out as soon as they heard his angry, painful moan that clearly showed his state of mind after waking up.
-All of what he'd been through- the rage, the fight and the drug, has done it's job in making him even more wild and blinded by sheer low instincts.
+All of what he'd been through- the rage, the fight and the drug, has done its job in making him even more wild and blinded by pure lowest instincts.

 Among the animal kingdom, there were always species that were more or less reasonable.
-The state of the development of their brains stretched out from the highly unintelligent, gregarious herbivores that depended more on their numbers than the actual skills of each individual creature, to as far as the ones as wise as the primates that were clever enough to sustain a lone lifestyle.
-The lion kind were nicknamed the 'kings of beasts' mostly because they combined both intelligence and strength.
+The state of the development of their brains stretched out from the highly unintelligent, gregarious herbivores that depended more on their numbers than the actual skills of each individual creature- all the way to as far as those as wise as the primates that were clever enough to sustain a lone lifestyle.
+The lion kind was nicknamed the 'kings of beasts' mostly because they combined both intelligence and strength.
 But even despite that, each one of them, even a unit as noble as Mufasa, was still deep in his heart a wild and untamed animal.
-There were some who were able to hide that well, and the king of Pride Rock had been one of them, always behaving with highest reason and self control.
-But unfortunately, thanks to the hardships of life behind bars and the seemingly intentional interventions of his brother Scar, that fact has changed dramatically.
+There were some who were able to hide that well, and the king of Pride Rock had been one of them, always behaving with highest reasonable self-control.
+But unfortunately, thanks to the hardships of life behind bars and the seemingly intentional interventions of his brother Scar, that has changed dramatically.

 Please, do something!
 You have to!